minprog/pyprog/opdrachten/week1/vakantie/venglish.md

     How far are you traveling in kilometers?
 2159
     How many nights will you book?
 12
     Your vacation will cost: 1281

+## Submit

+You can submit your solution at the bottom of this page.
+After a few minutes you'll find on the [progress page](/submissions) a button to view the results of the automatic checks.
+If there are still errors, please fix them and submit again.